 Now you can deploy your application and we will see what the properties look like on the server.

 Handling Secure Properties

 In AnyPoint Platform, you can update your properties.
 When you first open the property page, it is empty.
 You can enter the properties if you want to change them, for instance maybe the password changes regularly.
-Notice that the DB_PASSWORD property display as ****.
+Notice that the DB_PASSWORD property is being displayed as ****.
 This is the result of using an encrypted property in FlexDeploy, which set the secure.properties=DB_PASSWORD.

-So if you are looking for a Build/Deploy tool that can help manage your Mule properties, take a look at FlexDeploy.
-There is even a free Community Edition to make the decision easier.
+If you are looking for a Build/Deploy tool that can help you simplify the management of your Mule properties, take a look at FlexDeploy.